nuuuwan/news_lk3_data/README.md

 *2024-08-16 16:03:00* · [`adaderanalk`](https://www.adaderana.lk/news/101287/slmcs-ali-zahir-moulana-pledges-support-to-president-ranil) · `en`

 Sri Lanka Muslim Congress (SLMC) Batticaloa District MP Ali Zahir Moulana has met with President Ranil Wickremesinghe and assured his support at the upcoming Presidential Election.

+The Deputy Leader of the SLMC has met with President Wickremesinghe at his political office on Flower Road, Colombo this afternoon (16).

 ◼️